 - seeds of 1/2 vanilla bean pod (or 1 teaspoon pure vanilla extract)

-- In a 2-quart heavy bottom saucepan over medium-high heat, cook all ingredients, stirring constantly, until it begins to boil; continue whisking for a full minute.
+- In a 2-quart heavy bottom saucepan over medium-high heat, cook all ingredients (except vanilla extract, if using), stirring constantly, until it begins to boil; continue whisking for a full minute.

 - Remove from heat and strain through a sieve.